equinor/team-dogleg/README.md

 The following algorithms to train agents are available

 - **DQN**.
 For more information see [the stable-baselines documentation](https://stable-baselines.readthedocs.io/en/master/modules/dqn.html).
 To specify the DQN algorithm when running the program pass "DQN" or "dqn" as the ``<algorithm>`` argument.
 - **PPO2**.
 For more information see [the stable-baselines documentation](https://stable-baselines.readthedocs.io/en/master/modules/ppo2.html).
 To specify the PPO2 algorithm when running the program pass "PPO2" or "ppo2" as the ``<algorithm>`` argument.

+    **NB:** *Since the results with the PPO2 algorithm during development have been weak, the support for PPO2 is limited.
+Functionality for dispaying trained PPO2 agents have not been developed.*

 More algorithms comming soon!